christelleflores/Spotify-Playlist-Manager/README.md

 The home page of this site has a button that will allow you to login to Spotify.
 From there, the app can now use your account's context to perform API requests.
 The Playlists page shows an example of this by pulling all of the logged in user's playlist data.
+There will be a button on each playlist card as you hover over them, which will take you to the Tracks page.
+On this page, all the tracks from this specific playlist will be displayed as well as a search bar on the right side.
+When you search for an artist and click on the search button, all albums of that artist will display in a list below.

 ## Spotify API Resources
 The documentation for Spotify's API resources can be found [here](https://developer.spotify.com/documentation/web-api/reference/#/).